The items shown here are mainly intended to support patients who are seeking some holistic support for their cancer treatment.

 Yellow Dock Elixir, 4 oz.

 For a long time, Sacred Medicine Sanctuary produced a yellow dock glycerite based on the work of Dr. John Christopher.
 It was used to rebuild red blood cells.
 This replacement of the original product combines Rumex crispus with Celastrus scandens and Scrophularia nodosa, two of the main ingredients in the Seneca Elixir.
-It is with pure blackstrap molasses to increase the benefit.
+It is made with pure blackstrap molasses to increase the benefit.

 Alcohol: 14%